Creatbot F160 PEEK High Performance 3D Printer

 The printer operates on 100–110V or 200–240V at 50–60Hz, depending on region.
 The F160 PEEK requires 1100W for high-temperature operation.
 Power is supplied by a MeanWell unit.

-Back view of Creatbot F160 3D printer showing a black panel with a power cable on a light wooden table in a neutral room setting.
+Creatbot F160 black back panel with power cord on a wooden table in an office setting.

 What comes included in the box with Creatbot F160?